 Theocharidou E, Adebayo D. Challenges in liver transplantation in the context of a major pandemic.
 World J Transplant 2022; In press

-Core Tip: The Coronavirus disease-2019 pandemic posed unprecedented challenges in terms of managing patients with advanced liver disease remotely, offering transplant for highly selected patients, managing immunosuppression, treating infected patients with chronic liver disease, transplanting infected patients, and utilizing graft from infected donors.
-The transplant community responded rapidly to these challenges and many centres were able to resume activity soon after the first wave.
-Emerging data help shed light on areas of uncertainty and provide guidance for similar future challenges.
+Core Tip: Coronavirus disease-2019 pandemic posed unprecedented challenges in terms of managing patients with advanced liver disease remotely, offering transplant for highly selected patients, managing immunosuppression, treating infected patients with chronic liver disease, transplanting infected patients, and utilizing grafts from infected donors.
+The transplant community responded rapidly to these challenges and many centers were able to resume activity soon after the first wave of the pandemic.
+Emerging data help shed light on areas of uncertainty and provide guidance for future challenges.

 INTRODUCTION

-The rapid spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and the severe disease precipitated by the virus coronavirus disease 2019 (COVID-19) has had a profound impact on healthcare systems worldwide.
-The challenges posed on liver transplantation (LT) programmes were unprecedented, and can be summarised in the following: (1) Pre-transplant aspects (management of patients on the LT waiting list, impact of COVID-19 on patients with advanced liver disease); (2) peri-transplant aspects (temporary suspension of LT programmes, testing of donors/recipients, LT after recovery from COVID-19, utilization of grafts from positive donors); and (3) post-transplant aspects (COVID-19 in LT recipients, management of immunosuppression, safety of vaccination against SARS-CoV-2).
-The aim of this review is to provide an outline of the unforeseen challenges that the COVID-19 pandemic posed on LT programmes worldwide.
+The rapid spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and the severe disease precipitated by the coronavirus disease 2019 (COVID-19) has had a profound impact on healthcare systems worldwide.
+The challenges posed on liver transplantation (LT) programs were unprecedented, and can be summarized in the following: (1) pre-transplant aspects (management of patients on the LT waiting list, impact of COVID-19 on patients with advanced liver disease); (2) peri-transplant aspects (temporary suspension of LT programs, testing of donors/recipients, LT after recovery from COVID-19, utilization of grafts from positive donors); and (3) post-transplant aspects (COVID-19 in LT recipients, management of immunosuppression, safety of vaccination against SARS-CoV-2).
+The aim of this review is to provide an outline of the unforeseen challenges that the COVID-19 pandemic posed on LT programs worldwide.

 MANAGEMENT OF PATIENTS ON THE WAITING LIST

 The declaration of COVID-19 pandemic by the World Health Organization in March 2020 precipitated significant changes in the delivery of healthcare in an effort to minimize patient and staff exposure to SARS-CoV-2.
 The traditional face-to-face consultations, which have been the basis of patient-doctor communication, ceased suddenly, and gave place to new virtual models of communication[1].
-Patients were encouraged to have blood tests or other essential investigations performed locally (usually with their general practitioner) to avoid travelling.
+Patients were encouraged to have blood tests or other essential investigations performed locally (usually with help of their general practitioner) to avoid travelling.
 Telephone- and/or video-assisted consultations rapidly became the norm during the pandemic.
-Sending prescriptions and medications via post was another measure utilized to reduce risk of transmission/acquisition.
+Sending prescriptions and medications via post was another approach utilized to reduce risk of transmission/acquisition.